Impact of star formation inhomogeneities on merger rates and interpretation of LIGO results: Heterogeneity and bias

 \emph{What is $\delta$?}: A worst-case estimate can be quickly extracted from the figures and results of \cite{PSgrbs-popsyn}.
 Merger and detection rates due to ``elliptical'' galaxies, in which the metallicity was varied, changed by 3 orders of magnitude (95\% confidence).
 Assuming all this change was produced only by metallicity variation and noting metallicity varied by $0.5$ in $\log Z$, we expect $|\delta|\lesssim 6$.
 In reality much of the observed variation is due to other parameters such as supernova kicks which strongly influence the merger rate.
-For example, a set of BH-NS merger rate estimates in which only $Z$ differed suggests $\delta_{\text{BH-NS}} \simeq -2$.
+For example, a set of BH-NS merger rate estimates in which only $Z$ differed suggests $\delta_{\text{BH-NS}} \simeq -2$; see Figure \ref{fig:EventRateVersusMetallicity}

-Unfortunately our calculations also suggest that the derivative $d\log R_D/d\log Z$ changes depending on the binary evolution assumptions adopted.
+Unfortunately our calculations also suggest that the derivative $d\log R_D/d\log Z$ changes depending on the binary evolution assumptions adopted; see, for example, the scatter about the trend in Figure \ref{fig:EventRateVersusMetallicity}, including one extreme outlier.
 For this reason, until a model of binary evolution can be uniquely determined, the resulting heterogeneity-dependent effect is at best an unknown systematic error rather than a correctable bias.
 For this reason, we limit ourselves to the above estimate of \emph{order of magnitude} of the error introduced by omitting heterogeneity in detection rate estimates.
 Future investigation could very well demonstrate that binary evolution is much less sensitive to metallicity than the above estimate; under these circumstances, the error introduced by ignoring heterogeneity would be much reduced.

 \emph{Using strong Milky-way constraints to eliminating heterogeneity bias?}: Observations of Milky Way compact binaries have long been used as stringent tests of binary evolution.
 For example, attempts to explain the existence of individual double white dwarfs (see, e.g., \cite{2005MNRAS.356..753N}, \cite{2006ApJ...653.1429D}, \cite{2006AA...460..209V}, and references therein), binary pulsars (\cite{1992AA...261..145W}, \cite{2006PhRvD..74d3003W}, and references therein), and X-ray binaries (see e.g. \cite{2002ApJ...565.1107P} as well as the articles and references in \cite{book-Lewin-XRB}) have constrained common-envelope evolution and the strength of supernova kicks.
 Similarly, the challenges of reconciling the theoretical and observed statistics of compact binary \emph{populations} (compare, for example, \cite{1998MNRAS.296.1019H} or \cite{StarTrack} with \cite{Vicky2004:nsns}) have also suggested constraints \citep[][henceforth denoted \abbrvPSmoreconstraints]{PSmoreconstraints}.